mng-25/DungeonManager/README.md

-# DungeonManager

 DungeonManager is tool for managing DnD campaigns, employing an SQLite backend and built with Qt C++.

 The aim of this project is to bring the functionality of web-based DnD services to the local machine.

-As of 4/9/20
+<h1>Update!
+As of 4/13/2020:</h1>

+Will begin incorporating some content generation features from the OpenRPG project, and hopefully contribute some useful stuff there for them as well.
+Continuing development on a native character sheet frontend, and some extra features not currently in OpenRPG.

+  <li>Saved files can now be opened!
+  <li>Stat and skill fields in place, and their respective fields present; no connection between the two as of yet

+<h1>As of 4/9/20:</h1>
 Basic functionality for certain items is in place, with some exceptions:

   <li>No opening saved files